When Benevolence Fades

 It’s … a lot.
 And Mullenweg is straight-up posting through it on Hacker News and other platforms, which, hilariously, led to an actual lawyer telling him, in the comments, to shut up for his own good.
 We’re well past that point.
 He’s airing this out in public, whether we like it or not.

-In FOSS circles, There’s this concept of the benevolent dictator for life (BDFL), in that the lead of an open-source project.
+In FOSS circles, There’s this concept of the benevolent dictator for life (BDFL), a.k.a. the lead of an open-source project.
 Basically, the person who came up with or built out the idea ultimately had final say over how the project goes, but they’re not being a jerk about it.
 People accept what they do with it.
 After all, they’re often working on it for free or getting paid indirectly.

 For years, Mullenweg fit this mold, and his community blossomed, becoming one of the most dominant forces in publishing—in any medium.
 To highlight this point: Vox Media gave up on using its proprietary Chorus CMS, which was long seen as a strategic advantage over other publishing companies, in favor of using WordPress on sites like The Verge and Vox.